kutec/tssync/_drafts/2016-01-29-how-to-move-your-wordpress-site-from-http-to-https.md

   How to Move Your WordPress Site from
   HTTP to HTTPS
 author: TeckStack Admin
-post_date: 2016-01-29 11:12:14
+post_date: 2016-01-29 11:13:48
 post_excerpt: ""
 layout: post
 permalink: https://teckstack.com/?p=4803
 published: false
 ---
 Recently we updated <a href="//teckstack.com">this blog</a> from HTTP to <strong>HTTPS</strong>.
 We are a bit late to do so but finally we are up with the HTTPS now.
 It took little efforts for me but overall it was a fun and learning experience.
-This article will focus on the step by step
+This article will focus on the
 <h2>Know HTTPS</h2>
 HTTPS is the secure version of the <abbr title="Hyper Text Markup Protocol">HTTP.
 It empowers</abbr>